Virginia Security Deposit Laws

 In the neighboring state of Maryland, landlords are required to store their tenant’s deposit in a separate interest-bearing account.
 The account must also be federally insured.
 The interest must grow at the daily U.S. Treasury yield curve for one year, or 1.5 percent.

 This is, however, not the case for landlords in the state of Virginia.
-Virginia laws no longer require landlords to store their tenant’s deposits in any particular manner.
+Virginia laws no longer require Virginia landlords to store the security deposits in any particular manner.

 virginia-security-deposit-redsail-property-management-landlord-tenant